canonical/k8s-snap/docs/src/snap/howto/networking/alternative-cni.md

 This guide assumes the following:

 - You have root or sudo access to the machine.
-- Basic understanding of Kubernetes networking concepts
+- Basic understanding of Kubernetes networking concepts.
-- Basic knowledge of Helm
+- Basic knowledge of Helm.

 ## Disable default network implementation